Guitari/experiment-learn-gn/README.md

 -rwxr-xr-x 1 andrew.ellerton 1049089  213K Oct 13 10:21 out/Release/hello_win.exe
 ```

+## Debugging with Visual Studio

+GN can build studio `sln` files, as noted on the [Skia build docs][2] at "Visual Studio Solutions":

+> If you use Visual Studio, you may want to pass --ide=vs to bin/gn gen to generate all.sln

+You can also debug an exe in Visual Studio by doing File > Open then choosing the exe directly.
+Read the MSDN docs on ["how to debug an executable"][3].

+## Using CMake and CLion

+The [Skia build docs][2] note that CMake files can be generated "mainly for use with IDEs that
+like CMake project descriptions" and that this "is not meant for any purpose beyond development":

+    bin/gn gen out/config --ide=json --json-ide-script=../../gn/gn_to_cmake.py

+That should do the job for opening the project in CLion.

+The `gn_to_cmake.py` script is particular to Skia it seems (it was mentioned in the Skia docs, after all),
+so in my particular case the command was;

+     gn gen out/config \
+       --ide=json \
+       --json-ide-script=/c/dev/tp/skia/gn/gn_to_cmake.py \
+       --args='visual_studio_version="2017"'

+It loaded in CLion, built and ran, but was a little quirky.
+All the code is there, so perhaps
+its a matter of refining that conversion script.

 ## Other notes

 If you don't do `gn args <builddir>` it will (on my current system) fail to find